Vendicated/Vencord/src/plugins/hardMute/README.md

 Vencord plugin to completely mute Discord server/channel pings and messages with a single button!

-Unlike native Discord, this also mutes all @user mentions.
+Unlike native Discord, this also mutes all @member mentions.